 Fraternal May Day greetings to all workers by hand or by brain, all socialists, and all anarchists.
 Have a good one, comrades.
 And implacable hatred, opposition and ill-will to all capitalists and their class allies.
 Boo, hiss, etc.

-This month, both the Pex Lives Podcast and the Shabogan Graffiti Podcast are covering the classic 60s Doctor Who adventure ‘The Macra Terror’ by Ian Stuart Black, sadly junked long ago, and represented nowadays only by a soundtrack and a reconstruction
+This month, both the Pex Lives Podcast and the Shabogan Graffiti Podcast are covering the classic 60s Doctor Who adventure ‘The Macra Terror’ by Ian Stuart Black, sadly junked long ago, and represented nowadays only by a soundtrack and a reconstruction.

 Elliot is so smart and erudite that he seems to be on some kind of mission to singlehandedly disprove the old stereotype about actors being thick.
 And he likes my blog, which proves he’s clever.
 Our chat was fantastic fun, and I’ve had to edit it down savagely to make the episode anything approaching a reasonable length… but this means I’ve got loads of good offcuts, which may appear in later Shabcasts as something in the manner of ‘deleted scenes’.

 The Doctor, Polly and Jamie have been condemned to the pits, to the ‘Danger Gang’, for the crime of proving to the Pilot that his world is run by secret things that constantly order him to not notice them.

 The trio are entering the pithead to begin their work as miners, mining the deadly gas that the Colony collects for its unseen masters.
 One of the Colony’s jolly little work ditties plays in the background.
 A loud, insanely chipper voice sings lyrics about how happy everyone should be to work and serve the Colony.